ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## From application-oriented to domain-oriented

-- **Research question 1.** Can we abstract from application-level solutions to general purpose (e.g., domain-level) solutions?
+- **Research question 1.** Can we abstract from application-level platform solutions to general purpose (e.g., domain-level) platform solutions?

 <b style="color: blue;">Takeaway from previous phase </b>: a Digital Twin (DT) can be represented through data pipelines that collect, process, and exploit such data.